kingToolbox/WindTerm/src/README.md

 **All source codes (except thirdparty directory) are provided under the terms of Apache-2.0 license.**

+**Important: WindTerm is a partial open source project, and the source will be gradually opened.**

 # Components

 Below is a list of (some) WindTerm components in alphabetical order, along with a brief description of each.